earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 Next up is my API Gateway.

-First I need to import my domain certifcate and setup API gateway to use it.
+First I need to import my domain certificate and set up the API gateway to use it.

 ~~~{.groovy caption="main.tf"}
 ## API GATEWAY